 Quiece spoke up first.
 He pushed his dreads to the side with a thoughtful look and said, “Returning for second year has allowed me to learn how to apply a lot of what I learned in first year.
 It’s more about learning outside of class, and being intentional in leadership.
 I’ve already been at Word of Life for a year, and because of that, Coach challenged me to step up and become a Captain.
 On the basketball team, you realize it’s about more than yourself.”

-Antoine nodded, and I focused in on Quiece’s last sentence, asking what he meant about basketball being about more than just yourself- in what sense did he mean?
+Antoine nodded, and I focused in on Quiece’s last sentence, about basketball being about more than just yourself–what did he mean by that?
 He said, “When you’re a leader, you have to recognize that the way you respond and the way you react affects your team.
 Coach would get on me about something, and I would start to mentally check out.
-Then I saw how my guys caught on to my attitude, and how it impacted the team… I realized that despite how I felt, I needed to choose to have a good attitude- for them.
+Then I saw how my guys caught on to my attitude, and how it impacted the team… I realized that despite how I felt, I needed to choose to have a good attitude–for them.
 Being a Husky basketball player is about letting everything you learn in God’s Word overflow onto the guys around you.
-It’s about focusing on them instead of yourself”.
+It’s about focusing on them instead of yourself.”

-He quieted for a moment, and then cleared his throat, stating “Having a guy like Coach in my life… that’s made a real difference”.
-Quiece glanced at him and then at me, and simply said: “Yeah, it has.”
+He quieted for a moment, and then cleared his throat, stating “Having a guy like Coach in my life… that’s made a real difference.”
+Quiece glanced at him and then at me, and softly said, “Yeah, it has.”
 Simple words, but the meaning was profound.
-Their coach was an integral part of their lives, and I could see the impact he’d had on the both of them.
+Their coach was an integral part of their lives, and I could see the impact he’d had on both of them.
 I decided I wanted to learn more about their coach, Justin Cousins.

 I asked Coach what he felt was most important for his guys to know about the team.
 He said, “I want them to know that I care about them more as a person than a basketball player.
 They can always come to me about life stuff, and they know that- especially this year through various trials we’ve experienced as a team.
 It’s more than just the game; it’s living life with the guys.”